MatWojewodzki/mem_monitor/README.md

 # mem_monitor
-A simple Python script that monitors current RAM usage and writes the results to an SQL database in Azure.
+A simple Python script that monitors current RAM usage and writes the results to an SQL database on the Microsoft Azure.

 ## Requirements
 - Python >=3.8